 An excellent resource for learning web related technologies.

 WebDesigner Depot features great posts about web design.
-Definitely one of the biggest blogs about web design currently, an excellent resource to keep handy.
+Definitely one of the biggest blogs currently, an excellent resource to keep handy.

 Yours truly is a guest author on the blog, which should say something about both of us.